techtaley/befound-mern-stack/README.md

 Welcome page and authentication login screen.

 Task #3
-Dashboard with menus to edit each section - Banner, Services, Team, and Main.
+Dashboard link with menus to edit each section - Banner, Services, Team, and Main.
 Collapse each section and cick to reveal.
 View of the website in the right panel.

 Task #4
 Blog posts with comments